AlcoholRehabHelp Logo

 • In-person: Attending AA meetings in person can be as simple as finding a local office and showing up to sessions.
 Meeting in person can foster a stronger connection and commitment to the principles of AA.

-• Online: Online meetings are available for people who choose not to or cannot meet in person.
+• Online: Online meetings are available for people who choose not to or can’t meet in person.
 Online sign-ups allow participants to attend AA meetings during sickness or potential sickness.

 How Much Does AA Cost?